 About Us-Africa Indigenous Women Organization

-Strengthen the capacity of African Indigenous Women through participation,economic empowerment and protection of their rights
+Enhancing and strengthening the capacity of African Indigenous Women through participation, social, economic, political empowerment as well as protection of their rights